LiquidPlayer/LiquidCore/LiquidCoreiOS/README.md

 ## The Micro App

+**Important Notice:** The Micro App concept is being completely re-thought.
+In version 0.6.0, `LiquidView` will disappear from LiquidCore and be reborn in a separate project built on top of LiquidCore.
+The goal is to keep LiquidCore focused on just providing a fast, secure Node VM for mobile devices.
+The UI will reappear in a project called **_caraml_**.
+Stay tuned.

 There are many uses for micro services.
 They are really useful for taking advantage of all the work that has been done by the Node community.
 But we want to be able to create our own native applications that do not require much, if any, interaction from the host.
 To achieve this, we will introduce one more term: **Surface**.
 A surface is a UI canvas for micro services.

 There are two surfaces so far:

 1. **`ConsoleSurface`**.
 A `ConsoleSurface` is simply a Node.js terminal console that displays anything written to `console.log()` and `console.error()`.
 It also allows injection of Javascript commands, just like a standard Node console.
-The `ConsoleSurface` is included in the LiquidCore framework.
-Run the [`NodeConsole`](https://github.com/LiquidPlayer/LiquidCore/tree/master/LiquidCoreiOS/NodeConsole) app to see it in action.
+Run the [NodeConsole](https://github.com/LiquidPlayer/LiquidCore/tree/master/LiquidCoreAndroid/Tests/NodeConsole) app under the `Tests` directory to see it in action.
-2. [**`ReactNativeSurface`**](https://github.com/LiquidPlayer/react-native).
+2. [**`ReactNativeSurface`**](https://github.com/LiquidPlayer/ReactNativeSurface).
 You can drive native UI elements using the [React Native](https://facebook.github.io/react-native/) framework from within your micro app.
-This is a fork of the React Native project that has modifications to allow it to run on LiquidCore.
-It is very experimental at this point and I haven't written any documentation yet.
-But it does work.  **Edit: This is an old build of RN and only works(ed?) on Android.
-I will be updating for both Android and iOS shortly.**

 There are other surfaces under consideration, including: